adrianocastro/git-training/session_1.markdown

 - <q>**Git** is an extremely fast, efficient, distributed version control system ideal for the collaborative development of software</q>
 - <q>**GitHub** is the best way to collaborate with others.
 Fork, send pull requests and manage all your public and private Git repositories.</q>
-    - think of it as SVN viewer, bugzilla and codereview.corp combined
+    - think of it as SVN viewer, bugzilla and reviewboard combined

 * * *